Full name Christopher David Nash

 |List A debut||Kent v Sussex at Tunbridge Wells, Jun 4, 2006 scorecard|

 |Last List A||Sussex v South Africans at Hove, May 19, 2017 scorecard|

 |T20s debut||Sussex v Surrey at Hove, Jun 30, 2006 scorecard|

 |Last T20s||Sussex v Essex at Hove, Aug 18, 2017 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Chris Nash, Cuckfield-born, has developed into one of the most dependable batsmen on the county circuit.
-His busy, combative style might rarely have interested England, or indeed many outside his own county, but he has frustrated many a county attack as he has served Sussex well for more than a decade.
+Nash, Cuckfield-born, had developed into one of the most dependable batsmen on the county circuit.
+His busy, combative style might rarely have interested England, or indeed many outside his own county, but it frustrated many a county attack as he has served Sussex for so long.
 The respect in which he was held also earned him the Sussex vice captaincy after 10 years in the first-class game.